Yevhen Selin

-Yevhen Serhiyovych Selin (Ukrainian: Євген Сергійович Селін; born 9 May 1988) is a Ukrainian professional footballer who plays as a left back or centre back for Chornomorets Odesa.
+Yevhen Serhiyovych Selin (Ukrainian: Євген Сергійович Селін; born 9 May 1988) is a Ukrainian professional footballer who plays as a left back or centre back for Avanhard Lozova.

 Club career

 Selin was born in Voroshylovhrad Oblast, Ukrainian SSR.

 Metalist Kharkiv

 He signed for Metalist Kharkin in 2007, where he played for the reserves before making his way into the senior side during the 2008–09 season.

 Vorskla Poltava

 On 10 June 2010, he left Metalist and joined Ukrainian Premier League rivals Vorskla Poltava on loan without a signing option.

 Asteras Tripolis

 On 20 December 2016, Asteras Tripolis officially announced the signing of Selin from FC Dynamo Kyiv until the summer of 2018.
 He had a successful loan spell with Platanias in the 2015–16 season.

 MTK Budapest

 In summer 2018 he moved to MTK Budapest in Nemzeti Bajnokság I, where he played 24 games and scored 1 goal.

 Desna Chernihiv

 On 15 July 2021 he signed a contract for one year with Desna Chernihiv in the Ukrainian Premier League.
 On 25 July, he debuted for his new club against Chornomorets Odesa.
 On 21 September he played against Metalist Kharkiv in the 2021–22 Ukrainian Cup.
 On 7 November 2021, he scored as an 80th-minute substitute against Lviv.